 The Plan anticipates the NSW Electoral Commission charging around \$1.3M for the cost of running the local government elections every four years.
-The 2021 City of Sydney Local Government elections cost approximately \$1.3M, excluding City staff resources.
-The current Council term has been truncated to three years.
+The current Council term has been truncated to three years as a result of delays to the last election during the pandemic.
 The plan therefore allows for elections in 2024, 2028, and 2032.